antiamoeba/fishoak/_locs/arastradero.md

 image: arastradero.jpg
 ---

 Arastradero Lake is a quiet pond in the hills of Palo Alto.
-Close to its bigger, private brother Boronda Lake, you reach the lake after a pleasant stroll along a grassy, sunny trail surrounded by oak trees.
+Close to its bigger, recently-private sibling [Boronda Lake](/boronda), you reach the lake after a pleasant stroll along a grassy, sunny trail surrounded by oak trees.

 ## About the Lake